MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/atp-safe-links.md

 > [!IMPORTANT]
 > As of March 2020, this feature is in **Public Preview** for customers in the Microsoft Teams Technology Adoption Program (TAP).
 This note will be removed from the article when Safe Links for Teams is more widely available.

 After you turn on Safe Links scanning for Microsoft Teams in a [Safe Links policy](#safe-links-policy-settings) as described earlier in this article, Safe Links scans URLs and links that are clicked by users who are protected by the policy.
-If a link is found to be malicious, the users will have the following experiences:
+If a link is found to be malicious, users will have the following experience:

 - If the link was clicked in a Teams conversation, group chat, or from channels, the warning page as shown in the screenshot below will appear in the default web browser.
 - If the link was clicked from a pinned tab, the warning page will appear in the Teams interface within that tab.
 The option to open the link in a web browser is disabled for security reasons.